oc-courses/intro-git-github/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+#my contribution

+kana start on git and github since 10/08/2020